Changissnz/selfinterest/README.md

 requiring the voluntary will to be actualized, and the indisputable natural.
-The artificial axiom does not automatically act, as in autonomous systems that rely on consistency in the makings of their automation as effect from the cause that impacts them.
+The artificial axiom does not automatically act, as in autonomous systems that rely on consistency in the makings of their automation as effect from the cause that moves them.
 There is will involved in order for the artificial axiom to bear relevance.
 Without the will of sentience, the artificial axiom fails to remain relevant, forgotten and metaphorically tossed aside into the abysses of the nullified obsolete.
 Some examples of human practices are necessary to